tahczeban/Credit_Risk_Analysis/README.md

 ***OVERVIEW:***
-Help Jill
-credit card risk
+The purpose of this challenge was to assist Jill assess credit card risk with various algorithms in machine learning, in order to determine which one is the most appropriate.
+This was completed by preprocessing and preparing the data, performing statistical measures and ML on a dataset obtained LendingClub. data prep, stats, machine learning (ML)dataset LendingClub
+1. load data to Jupyter Notebook
+2. train and test data with imbalanced-learn and scikit-learn
+3.
-data prep, stats, machine learning (ML) load data to Jupyter Notebook train and test data with imbalanced-learn and scikit-learn dataset LendingClub oversample with RandomOverSampler and SMOTE algos and combo of over/under-sampling with SMOTEENN compare 2 ML models with BalancedRandomForestClassifier and EasyEsembleClassifier to eval performance of each and determine if they should be used to predict credit risk
+acombo of over/under-sampling with SMOTEENN compare 2 ML models with BalancedRandomForestClassifier and EasyEsembleClassifier eval performance of each and determine if they should be used to predict credit risk
 ________________

 ***RESULTS:***